-In addition to participation at the Committee of the Whole meetings where the draft policy is reviewed, the public engagement process includes placement on the https://engage.mpsd.ca website.
-Information and feedback from the engagement website will be returned with the policy for consideration.
+In addition to participation at the Committee of the Whole meetings where the draft policy is reviewed, the public engagement process includes placement on the http://engage.mpsd.ca website.
+112 people visited the site, 23 reviewed documents, 11 engaged.
+Information and feedback from the engagement website showed that 3 people agreed with the policy as is, 3 people did not agree.
+Comments/Ideas submitted: